biobakery/humann/doc/UserManual.md

 *   File name: `` $OUTPUT_DIR/$SAMPLENAME_genefamilies.tsv ``
 *   This file quantifies the abundance of each gene family in the community.
 Gene families are groups of evolutionarily-related protein-coding sequences that typically perform similar functions.
 Abundance is reported in RPK (reads per kilobase) units to normalize for gene length; RPK units reflect relative gene (or transcript) copy number in the community.
 *   In addition to community-wide gene family abundance totals (as reported by HUMAnN), this file is stratified to indicate abundance contributions of known and unclassified organisms represented in the sample.
 *   Please note the gene families file will not be created if the input file type is a gene table.

 #### Pathway coverage file

 ```
-# Pathway	$SAMPLE
+# Pathway	$SAMPLENAME
 PWY0-1301	1.0
 PWY0-1301|s__Bacteroides_caccae	1.0
 PWY0-1301|s__Bacteroides_finegoldii	1.0